The 20 Best Hemolysis Doctors in Canada

 Kingston, ON, CA

-Jeannie Callum practices in Kingston, Canada.
+Jeannie Callum practices practicing medicine in Kingston, Canada.
 Ms. Callum is rated as an Advanced expert by MediFind in the treatment of Hemolysis.
-Her top areas of expertise are Hemolytic Transfusion Reaction, Hemolytic Disease of the Newborn, ABO Incompatibility, and Familial Hypofibrinogenemia.
+She is also highly rated in 11 other conditions, according to our data.
+Her clinical expertise encompasses Hemolytic Transfusion Reaction, ABO Incompatibility, Hemolytic Disease of the Newborn, and Familial Hypofibrinogenemia.

 While we make every effort to provide the best results possible, data is currently limited outside of the United States.
 Doctors listed may include both clinicians and researchers, and individuals relocate frequently.
 We recommend contacting doctors directly to confirm their location and areas of focus.
 Contact information is provided when available.
 Learn more about our expert tiers.